 Four tracks, one from each of our albums.

-If you would like physical copies, all four albums are available directly from us via Discogs.
+If you would like physical copies, all four albums are available directly from us via Discogs or Bandcamp

 ‘Bird Haus‘ (Fo Fum Records, 2012) is a six track album, five recorded live in the studio, and one recorded live at Cafe Oto.

-‘Bird Haus’ is available from us via Discogs.
+‘Bird Haus’ is available from us as either a download or CDr from Bandcamp or as a CDr from Discogs.

 ‘UnReason; live at the Vortex’ (Fo Fum Records, 2010) is a six track live album of Red Square’s barnstorming 2010 set at the Vortex, London, plus a bonus track recorded during a broadcast on Resonance FM.